raghavendranpartha/GCD_CourseProject/codebook.md

 Notes:
 ======
+There are a total 561 features that were estimated from these variables in the original dataset

-- In the original dataset, features are normalized and bounded within [-1,1].
+In the original dataset, features are normalized and bounded within [-1,1].

-The set of variables of interest in this project that were estimated from each of these signals are: mean(): Mean value std(): Standard deviation
+The set of features of interest in this project that were estimated from each of these signals are: mean(): Mean value std(): Standard deviation